Our research is editorially independent but we may earn a commission for purchases made through our links.

-Litchfield Hills in Western Connecticut is a picture-postcard New England destination, set at the foot of the Berkshire Mountains.
-Driving Route 7 along the Housatonic River from New Milford to Cornwall you’ll see a vivid palette of autumn colors with the explosion of maple, aspen, beech and birch trees dotting the landscape, in addition to crossing two of the state’s picturesque covered bridges.
-Along the way, you’ll come to the village of Kent, awarded the #1 Fall Foliage Town in New England by Yankee Magazine, it offers a number of interesting antique shops, art galleries and outstanding eateries.
+Litchfield Hills in Western Connecticut is a picture-postcard New England destination set at the foot of the Berkshire Mountains.
+Driving Route 7 along the Housatonic River from New Milford to Cornwall, you’ll see a vivid palette of autumn colors with the explosion of maple, aspen, beech, and birch trees dotting the landscape, in addition to crossing two of the state’s picturesque covered bridges.
+Along the way, you’ll come to the village of Kent, which was awarded the #1 Fall Foliage Town in New England by Yankee Magazine.
+It offers several interesting antique shops, art galleries, and outstanding eateries.
 Kent Falls State Park is home to the state’s highest waterfall, with a scenic trail leading to its summit.

 Leaf peeping throughout the Berkshires usually begins around the first of October and is well known for the most magnificent displays in the state.
-Winding roads are lined with reds, golds and sometimes deep scarlet hues, along with farms, lakes and meadows as well as a backdrop of mountain summits.
-Jacob’s Ladder Scenic Byway in the southern Berkshires is a popular 35-mile stretch, and at Bash-Bish Falls State Park you’ll find amazing three-state views of a landscape dotted with crimson and gold.
+Lined with reds, golds, and sometimes deep scarlet hues, the winding roads along the farms, lakes, and meadows have a backdrop of mountain summits.
+Jacob’s Ladder Scenic Byway in the southern Berkshires is a popular 35-mile stretch, and at Bash-Bish Falls State Park, you’ll find amazing three-state views of a landscape dotted with crimson and gold.

 The Blue Ridge Parkway offers one of the most scenic drives in the country, but it’s at its very best during the autumn months, particularly from the end of September through the end of October.
-Winding through Southern Virginia, into North Carolina and culminating at the Great Smoky Mountains in Tennessee, visitors will be treated to scarlet sourwoods, orange sassafras, golden poplars and maples in just about every crimson hue on the spectrum – all on display before a lush, emerald canvas of southern Appalachian conifers.
-A great way to kick off this spectacular road trip is to attend the Annual Fall Foliage Festival Art Show, held during the first two weekends of October in the quaint community of Waynesboro located at the beginning of the parkway.
+Winding through Southern Virginia, then North Carolina, and culminating at the Great Smoky Mountains in Tennessee, visitors can see scarlet sourwoods, orange sassafras, golden poplars, and maples in every crimson hue on the spectrum.
+They are all on display before a lush, emerald canvas of southern Appalachian conifers.
+A great way to kick off this spectacular road trip is to attend the Annual Fall Foliage Festival Art Show, held during the first two weekends of October in the quaint community of Waynesboro, located at the beginning of the parkway.